411 N. 7th Street,

 The remodeling cost $146,000, and the seating was reduced to 1,400 which provided more leg room and somewhat wider seats.
 The curved screen proved to be the most costly element of the Ambassador Theatre remodeling.
 It made theatre history in that it was larger than any of the other Cinerama screens in the nation and had to be carefully constructed.
 To give an indication of its size, this screen ws six times larger than the Ambassador’s old one, which measured 77 feet across and 28 feet from top to bottom.

 But the Cinerama didn’t stay at the Ambassador Theatre for long.
-After six years it moved into a new building on Lindell, leaving the Ambassador Theatre vacant.
+After six years it moved into a new building on Lindell Boulevard, leaving the Ambassador Theatre vacant.

-In 1960, the Cinerama, the first major theaters built since the Fox Theatre in 1928, went up at 4218 Lindell as part of a chain of Martin Theatres of California.
+In 1960, the Cinerama Theatre, the first major theatres built since the Fox Theatre in 1928, went up at 4218 Lindell Boulevard as part of a chain of Martin Theatres of California.
 It claimed to have the world’s largest indoor screen, which measured 100 feet on a curve.
 The two story building attempted to be a “modern” movie palace.
 It didn’t quite make it and is now demolished.

 The theater’s destruction is one of the greatest architectural losses in St. Louis' history.